Scotland Rural Development Programme

 The public e consultation – a key part of Brian Pack’s wider review of farming bureaucracy has now concluded.
-An interim report will be available on the Publications part of the Scottish Government website, on Friday 6 December 2013.
-The consultation period on the interim report will finish at the end of February 2014.
+An interim report is available on the Publications part of the Scottish Government website The consultation period on the interim report finished at the end of February 2014.

 Common Agricultural Policy budget allocations